-Pallets delivered to Coop's Automated Warehouse shall be labelled according to standard with GS1 pallet label.
-The pallet label is necessary for the identification of the handling of the pallet in the warehouse.
-When the information in the pallet label matches the physical item and when the supplier labels the pallet correctly, it generates an automated handling.
-Pallets that are not marked with the correct GS1 label create manual handling and the risk of delayed availability.
-The barcode in the pallet label shall be in the barcode format GS1-128.
+Pallets delivered to Coop's Automated Terminal must be labelled with a GS1 pallet label according to standard.
+The pallet label is necessary to identify the handling of the pallet in the warehouse.
+When the information on the pallet label matches the physical item and when the supplier correctly labels the pallet, it enables automated handling.
+Pallets that are not labelled correctly with the GS1 label require manual handling, which increases the risk of production stoppages.
+The barcode in the pallet label must be in the GS1-128 format.

-If the pallet contains packages of different best before dates, the worst best before date shall be indicated on the pallet label
+If the pallet contains packages of different best before dates, the worst best before date must be indicated on the pallet label.

-Each pallet shall be marked with two GS1 pallet labels which shall be placed on the pallet at least 400 mm and a maximum of 800 mm from floor level.
-They shall be placed on a short side of the pallet and its right-hand long side, as seen from the short side with pallet label.
-The label shall be placed horizontally on the pallet, i.e. horizontal bars with vertical barcodes, and shall be placed on the outside of the plastic.
-If the pallets are delivered paired, the labels of both pallets must be positioned in the same direction.
-The label shall be white with black barcode and shall be of such quality as to be readable with a scanner.
+Each pallet must be marked with two GS1 pallet labels, which should be placed on the pallet between 400 mm and 800 mm from floor level.
+They should be placed on a short side of the pallet and its right-hand long side, as seen from the short side with the pallet label.
+The label should be placed horizontally on the pallet, with horizontal bars and vertical barcodes, and should be placed on the outside of the plastic.
+If the pallets are delivered in pairs, the labels of both pallets must be positioned in the same direction.
+The label must be white with a black barcode and must be of sufficient quality to be readable with a scanner.